BE A GOOD PARENT

 You can not buy your way into being a good parent, and you can not necessarily be their “friend” while you are raising them. (this will happen later on when they are grown and out of the house.
 Not being their friend does not mean you do not love them, on the contrary, you love them so much that there need to be boundaries set and respect expected. ~ Bill Greguska

-Better Parenting Means to be in Control of Themselves and Their Children
+Parenting Means to Be in Control of The Situation!

 One of the best ways that Christian parents can teach their children is to be fair, firm and have fun with them.
 To best discipline, children can be a difficult task to figure out, but it is essential to have a plan.
 Some parents claim that discipline (corporal punishment) such as spanking is the only method the Bible supports.
 Others insist that “time-outs” and other restrictive punishments that do not involve discipline are far more efficient.
 We know what the Bible says?
 The Bible teaches that control is proper, beneficial, and necessary.